 The Analog to Digital Converter (ADC, A/D, or A-to-D Converter) is a system that converts an analog signal (VIN) into a digital signal.
-The analog signal is typically a voltage which gets represented into a digital equivalent number in comparison with a reference voltage (VREF).
+The analog signal is typically a voltage that gets represented into a digital equivalent number in comparison with a reference voltage (VREF).
 It samples the input analog voltage and produces an output digital code for each sample measured.
 Analog signal can be anything ranging from microphone’s output to camera’s pixel output.
-For further processing of any such voltage signal it is necessary to convert them into digital system using ADC.
+For further processing of any such voltage signal, it is necessary to convert them into the digital system using ADC.

 Reference Voltage (VREF)

 The Reference Voltage (VREF) is the standard voltage against which the analog input voltage is measured.
-VREF can be an input voltage provided through external pin in the ADC or microcontroller.
+VREF can be an input voltage provided through an external pin in the ADC or microcontroller.
 Some ADCs are capable of generating VREF for the ADC module using special circuitry.
-The range of VREF varies among different devices and the respective device datasheet must be referred to know the exact value.
+The range of VREF varies among different devices and the respective device datasheet must be referred to the exact value.
 Typically, VREF can be selected by configuring the bit field of the corresponding configuration register.
 The maximum voltage of analog input an ADC can convert is the VREF voltage.